The Undergraduate Program

-(7) to acquaint students in all concentrations with technological tools to enhance their preparation for leadership roles in the twenty-first century.
 The English major is recommended for students interested in a variety of professions that require a knowledge of language, writing, literature and human values.
-The program for the English major encourages the student to focus on the area best suited for his or her chosen profession: publishing, diplomacy, law, teaching, creative writing, and advanced professional writing such as technical writing.
+The program for the English major encourages the student to focus on the area best suited for his or her chosen profession: publishing, diplomacy, journalism, law, teaching, creative writing, and advanced professional writing such as film and television writing and technical writing.

 College-wide Requirements: In addition to meeting the requirements in General Education and in the major, students must also complete six (6) credits in the Liberal Arts Core required of all majors in the College of Liberal Arts.
 Options for satisfying this requirement are outlined under the section on the College of Liberal Arts.
-Also, in order to qualify for graduation, students must pass the Senior Departmental Comprehensive Examination with a score of 70 or higher; must have taken all of their junior- and senior-level requirements in the major at Morgan (unless granted prior written permission by the Dean to take courses elsewhere); and must have earned a cumulative average of 2.0 or better and a major average of 2.0 or better, with no outstanding grades below "C" in the major (which includes all courses required for the major and required supporting courses ).
+Also, in order to qualify for graduation, students must pass the Senior Departmental Comprehensive Examination with a score of 70 or higher; must have taken twothirds of their junior- and senior-level requirements in the major at Morgan (unless granted prior written permission by the Dean to take courses elsewhere); and must have earned a cumulative average of 2.0 or better and a major average of 2.0 or better, with no outstanding grades below "C" in the major (which includes all courses required for the major, including foreign language courses )